jakemull/bear-hug-compressor/imageoptim/README_ENHANCED.md

 ## Usage

-1. Open the Enhanced ImageOptim Preferences
+1. Open the BearHug Preferences
 2. Navigate to the "Processing" tab
 3. Configure your resize and format conversion settings:
    - Set target dimensions for resizing